rickmacgillis/hackfastalgos/README.md

 	> Puzzle: A vector of consecutive integers is rotated such that the numbers restart
 	> counting somewhere in the vector.
 Find the key at which the numbers begin counting.
 	> (Ex.
 In Vector{6,7,8,9,0,1,2,3,4,5}, the reset point is 4, as 0 is the lowest number.)

-* **RansomMagazine**

-	> Puzzle: Write an algorithm to see if all of the words in a ransom letter are contained in a magazine.

 * **StringReverse**